 Hopes and Aspirations

 Our curriculum is designed to uphold a strong Christian ethos; which is closely linked to the Church of England’s Valuing All God’s Children with the recognition that ‘we are all God’s children’ and the aim that all may flourish and have an abundant life.
-This includes growing in ‘Wisdom’, having ‘Hope’ in God’s future for the world, living through the example of Jesus to promote ‘Dignity’, having high hopes and aspirations for themselves and others as members of their ‘Community’ to ‘love your neighbour as yourself.’
+Our five key Christian values of perseverance, forgiveness, faith, respect and love are apparent throughout our curriculum design, promoted explicitly in collective worship and in the classroom and help our children to understand the values they need to flourish.

-Our curriculum is based around these four points, Wisdom, Hope, Dignity and Community to endeavour to prepare children to achieve their highest academically at the end of Key Stage 1 and prepare them to be global citizens in the modern world.
+Our curriculum is designed to prepare children to achieve their highest academically at the end of Key Stage 1 and prepare them to be global citizens in the modern world.
 Aspirations are built into each curriculum topic, with a clear focus for an end result through a topic finale and clear aspirational career links made through researching and studying inspirational people in history, but also pivotal individuals who are impacting the modern world today.
 We value RE as a core subject, which is why our RE curriculum, based around the Cornwall Agreed Syllabus, has been designed to literally be the thread to bind and weave through all other topic-based curriculum teaching.
 Our school parable, the parable of ‘The Talents’, supports our ethos of having high expectations and raising aspirations for our children.
 Through Collective Worship, gathered together as a school, in church, with members of the clergy, local community and in classrooms, children learn about the right of children from all walks of life across the globe.
 Children annotate their findings of hopes and aspirations for all to receive their rights, on the school world map.
 Due to the strong emphasis on engagement with world news, charitable links are at the core to provide children with the opportunity to be courageous advocates.
-Our school council record their efforts on their council display.

 The well-being of our school community is paramount in our curriculum design and underpinned by rights teaching, gives children the opportunity to explore spiritual, moral, social and cultural understanding.
 As a Trauma Informed School (TIS) our dedicated, qualified practitioners work with children with identified Adverse Childhood Experiences (ACEs) to develop the holistic child and support them in dealing with trauma, building trust and developing confidence across all facets of their life.

-To promote healthy lifestyles, healthy eating and the importance of exercise is planned directly into the curriculum as well as the whole school taking part in the Daily Mile initiative.
+To promote healthy lifestyles, healthy eating and the importance of exercise is planned directly into the curriculum.
 We also explicitly teach the importance of good dental hygiene, with children having assisted brushing from Nursery age.
 We are also part of the NHS Dental Fluoride coating scheme.

 Through the teaching of rights children are taught what their life ‘should’ be like and supports them in identifying if theirs is not as it should be.
-Article 29 from UNCRC, ‘the right to be the best you can be’, fully reflects our school motto of ‘Believe You Can.’
+Article 29 from UNCRC, ‘the right to be the best you can be’, fully reflects our school motto of ‘Let Your Light Shine.’

 As a school we focus on five rights explicitly as detailed in the United Nations Convention on the Rights of the Child and where appropriate teach and reference others.